Augmented Reality Interface for NASA Lunar Missions

 The pathway also shows approximate closeness to the destination with color change

 3. Unified Elements

 Vitals Display & More

-Found that more than 2 interfaces floating and following the user cause spatial confusion.
+In user tests, we found more than 2 interfaces floating and following the users caused spatial confusion.

 4. Cleared the Field of View

 Interfaces can obscure users' fields of view.
 They were redesigned to open partially visible on the left of the viewing port to leave the space straight ahead clear.

 Experimented on interface opening positions to maximize the opening space in front of the user.